Bank Zero

-Bank Zero, registered with the South African Reserve Bank in 2018, is an exclusively digital mutual bank in South Africa.
+Bank Zero is a South African digital mutual bank.
 It offers banking to both individuals and businesses.
 Bank Zero joins other new banks in South Africa, such as TymeBank and Discovery Bank.
-Despite an original planned soft launch at the end of 2019, the bank is as of June 2021, conducting a closed rollout with beta testing, with a proposed launch date in mid-2021.
+The bank registered with the South African Reserve Bank in 2018 and launched in 2021.

 History

 In 2018, Bank Zero was co-founded with a few former First National Bank employees.
 The bank is 45% black-owned and 20% female-owned.
 Instead of outsourcing traditional pre-ready banking packages, Bank Zero relies on a core banking platform.
 By the end of 2018, after integration with the South African Reserve Bank, Bank Zero was a full settlement bank.
 In early 2019, Bank Zero integrated into the rest of the national payments system to become a full clearing bank with an independent licence.
-At the end of 2019, Bank Zero was officially certified by the South African Reserve Bank and Mastercard to issue and process debit cards.

 Bank Zero had originally planned to soft launch some of its products at the end of 2019, but decided to delay its launch to 2020.
-The launch has been delayed further and, as of January 2021, hopes to be open to the public by mid-2021.
-The bank currently adheres to prudency with their capital and does not offer credit.
+After disruption due to the COVID-19 pandemic, the launch was delayed until 2021.
+The bank does not offer credit.

+Acquisition

+In June 2025, Lesaka Technologies (formerly Net1 UEPS Technologies) acquired Bank Zero for R1.091 billion.